Colts Neck High School: Girls' basketball

 The girls' basketball program set a single season record for wins in 2009 and won the Group IV state championship, defeating Columbia High School by a score of 58–52 in the tournament final.
 The team finished the season with a 29–4 record after losing in the finals of the Tournament of Champions by a score of 56–44 to St. John Vianney High School, which won their sixth Tournament of Champions title.
 In 2008 they won the Shore Conference Tournament with a 55–47 win over Rumson-Fair Haven Regional High School in triple overtime, the first public high school to win the conference title since 1989.

-Girls bowling
+Girls' bowling

-The girls bowling team won the Group II state championship in 2019.
+The girls' bowling team won the Group II state championship in 2019.

-Girls field hockey
+Field hockey

 The 2017 field hockey team won the North II Group III state sectional championship with a 2–0 victory against Freehold High School.